ArhanChaudhary/qter/media/paper/paper.typ

 Those two cube states are actually the same because if you take the first cube and rotate it so that the green center is in front and the white center is on top again, we would see that it is exactly the same as the second cube.
 Since we're using the centers as a reference point, we can consider these two cube states to be exactly the same.
 Slice turns do have names, but we don't need to care about them for the purpose of this paper.

 Another thing that we will need to name are the pieces of a Rubik's Cube.
-Do do this, we can simply list the sides that the piece has stickers on.
+To do this, we can simply list the sides that the piece has stickers on.
 For example, we can talk about the "Up, Front, Right" or _UFR_ corner, or the "Front, Left" — _FL_ — edge.

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *